Here’s how to protect your money during a divorce

 A relationship ending usually results in anxiety over finances as assets, liabilities and incomes are considered; and potential split options and care options for the children are discussed and worked through.

 The majority of couples that are separating want to do so in a cost-effective and peaceful manner, ensuring that all they have worked for is not spent on professional fees and is instead divided between them in a fair and reasonable manner.
-However, as the financial reality of the ramifications of a financial settlement are digested, both parties often struggle to accept their “new normal”, and the temptation is to “fight” for more from our partner (therefore reducing their share) irrespective of the cost of doing so.
+However, as the financial reality of the ramifications of a financial settlement is digested, both parties often struggle to accept their “new normal”, and the temptation is to “fight” for more from our partner (therefore reducing their share) irrespective of the cost of doing so.

 Here is our advice on how best to protect your money during separation and divorce.